bitnami/charts/bitnami/harbor/README.md

 In this version, two major changes were performed:

-- This **chart depends on the Redis<sup>TM</sup> 5 chart instead of Redis<sup>TM</sup> 4**.
+- This **chart depends on the Redis&trade; 5 chart instead of Redis&trade; 4**.
 There is a breaking change that will affect releases with `metrics.enabled: true`, since the default tag for the exporter image is now `v1.x.x`.
 This introduces many changes including metrics names.
 You'll want to use [this dashboard](https://github.com/oliver006/redis_exporter/blob/master/contrib/grafana_prometheus_redis_dashboard.json) now.
 Please see the [redis_exporter github page](https://github.com/oliver006/redis_exporter#upgrading-from-0x-to-1x) for more details.
 - This **chart depends on the PostgreSQL 11 chart instead of PostgreSQL 10**.
 You can find the main difference and notable changes in the following links: [https://www.postgresql.org/about/news/1894/](https://www.postgresql.org/about/news/1894/) and [https://www.postgresql.org/about/featurematrix/](https://www.postgresql.org/about/featurematrix/).

 For major releases of PostgreSQL, the internal data storage format is subject to change, thus complicating upgrades, you can see some errors like the following one in the logs: